 Along with my love for cleansing drinks, I've also created several cleansing smoothie recipes that can be consumed after this detox tea.
 Blending whole food ingredients can be both delicious and beneficial.
 Use ingredients that promote health and wellness, like these incredible smoothies:

 Adding more plant-based recipes into your daily lifestyle will increase your energy levels and help promote weight loss.
-I created the Fresh Start cleanse that includes this detox tea recipe, because I was sick of companies marketing cleanses that could only be done with their certain pills, supplements, and powders.
+I created the Seasonal Cleanse that includes this detox tea recipe, because I was sick of companies marketing cleanses that could only be done with their certain pills, supplements, and powders.
 Most of these supplements are filled with added gums and chemicals.
 Instead, this cleanse consists of real, whole food, all found in grocery stores.
 A whole food, plant based diet provides you with the tools you need to create a healthy lifestyle.

 Finding the right ingredients to create the best detox tea